bcdr-demos/environment-automation/README.md

 ## Getting started

 Ideally, this is installed in a Coder environment.
+Here's why:
 - [CODER Environment variables](https://help.coder.com/hc/en-us/articles/360059484653-Working-with-CODER-Environment-Variables) will be injected for context on the Coder environment/user.
 - coder-cli will already be installed